smittytone/HT16K33Segment-Python/README.md

 To instantiate a HT16K33Segment object pass the I&sup2;C bus to which the display is connected and, optionally, its I&sup2;C address.
 If no address is passed, the default value, `0x70` will be used.
 Pass an alternative address if you have changed the display’s address using the solder pads on rear of the LED’s circuit board.

-The passed imp I&sup2;C bus must be configured before the HT16K33Segment object is created.
+The passed I&sup2;C bus must be configured before the HT16K33Segment object is created.

 #### Example ####